LukeGrahamLandry/franca/examples/import_wasm/README.md

 ## Entry Points

 - run: execute a wasm module as though it were a native program.
+  (a host that provides libc-like imports for my tests but doesn't follow a standard abi)
 - ffi: import a wasm module so that another franca program can call its functions.
   (see examples/bf/via_wasm.fr for simple usage)